2017 Conventional Loan Guidelines

 Home buyers purchasing a condominium need to consider the following:

-- If you can only qualify for a FHA Loan and want to purchase a condominium, then you need to make sure that the condominium complex is FHA Approved.
+- Condo Buyers can only qualify for a FHA Loan and want to purchase a condominium, they need to make sure that the condominium complex is FHA Approved.

 Here are the 2017 Conventional Loan Guidelines On Condominiums: